Home

 fc -R .zsh_history

-Once this happened more than twice I made a script to fix the issue.
-The following is saved in my ~/bin
+Once this happened more than twice I made a script to save some typing.
+The following is saved in my ~/bin folder as zsh_history_fix and this folder is in my $PATH.

 #!/usr/bin/env zsh